 “Whatever we do,” he used to tell me, “we must stop the Germans reuniting.”
 He wanted to keep Germany divided in two manageable chunks — East and West.
 This man was no Colonel Blimp.
 He was no foaming xenophobe: on the contrary, he was President of the Commission of the European Court of Human Rights, and yet he believed, on the principle of induction, that Germany could not be trusted.
 They did it in 1914; they did it in 1939; and given the slightest chance, he believed, they would do it again.

 Two decades after unification, we have taken advantage of cheap air travel to show the kids the capital of a united Germany — the heart of what is by far the most important economic power in Europe — and I have to say that my learned grandfather has been proved wrong.
 Everything tells me that his anxieties were baseless, and that the reunification of Germany has been one of the greatest success stories of modern geopolitics.
 I look around modern Berlin, and I don’t see Prussian revanchism.
 I see not the slightest sign of German militarism; I haven’t noticed anyone clicking their heels or restraining their arms from performing a Strangelovian fascist salute.
 I see a culture so generally cool and herbivorous that the bicycle is king.
-I see a paradise for cyclists, where the helmetless hordes weave and wobble over the wide and tree-lined roads, and a Mercedes supercar will wait deferentially for a family to wander past his purring snout.
+I see a paradise for cyclists, where the helmetless hordes weave and wobble over the wide and tree-lined roads, and a Mercedes supercar with a flashy vignet Duitsland will wait deferentially for a family to wander past his purring snout.
 The most serious public order problem at the moment is the tendency of Berliners to pursue the logic of their Freikörpeskultur by actually fornicating in their many magnificent parks; and such is the climate of political correctness that they decided to means-test the fines.
 So if you are caught in flagrante in the bushes, and you have a job, you get fined 150 euros — but only 34 euros if you are unemployed.
 If that isn’t broad-mindedness, I don’t know what is.

 You ride around Berlin, and it doesn’t feel like the new imperial capital.
 There is no swagger, no pomp.
 Indeed, there isn’t even that much bustle — unlike London, Berlin’s population seems mysteriously to have declined over the last few years.
 It isn’t a global cosmopolis; it isn’t a magnet for immigrants; it’s still suffering the ill-effects of its location in what was the middle of communist East Germany.